shaik1002/biggitlabbomb/doc/ci/pipelines/merge_trains.md

 To merge a merge request by skipping the merge train, use the [merge requests merge API endpoint](../../api/merge_requests.md#merge-a-merge-request) to merge with the attribute `skip_merge_train` set to `true`.

-The merge request merges, and the existing merge train pipelines are not canceled or restarted.
+The merge request merges, and the existing merge train pipelines are not cancelled or restarted.

 ## Troubleshooting